NibiruFT/TMS320C6713/README.md

 > Installation: This project was made with the original version CCS v3.1.
 All the content included in the [CD](https://5.imimg.com/data5/SELLER/Default/2023/2/BF/PQ/IG/139567121/dsp-starter-kit-dsk-starter-kit-tms320c6713.png) and its installation process can be found [here](https://github.com/NibiruFT/TMS320C6713/tree/main/Installation).
 >
 > ⚠️ The CCS IDE have a lot of [newer versions](https://www.ti.com/tool/download/CCSTUDIO), however, many of them encounter [compatibility issues](https://e2e.ti.com/support/tools/code-composer-studio-group/ccs/f/code-composer-studio-forum/260934/compatibility-ccs-with-tms320c6713-dsk-kit) with TMS320C6713.

+## Digital Signal Processing and Applications with the C6713 and C6416 DSK

+This book is a tutorial on digital techniques for waveform generation, digital filters, and digital signal processing tools and techniques.
+The typical chapter begins with some theoretical material followed by working examples and experiments using the TMS320C6713-based DSPStarter Kit (DSK)